Imran4424/SwiftProblemNSolution/23.Inheritance/SwiftInheritance.md

+Swift is a multi-paradigm programming language which supports Object Oriented Programming paradigm

 # Swift Inheritance

-Swift is a multi-purpose language which supports